• Skip to main content

 Front Post Treble Crochet

 Instead of changing up which loop you insert your hook into, another great way to create texture is by crocheting around the post of the stitch.
-The front post treble crochet is abbreviated FPtc.
+The front post treble crochet is abbreviated FPtr.
 It creates a unique ribbing texture by pushing the top loops of the row below onto the back of your work.

 Back Post Treble Crochet

-Next, you can try the back post treble crochet, written as BPtc.
+Next, you can try the back post treble crochet, written as BPtr.
 If shouldn’t come to you as a surprise that it’s the opposite of the front post treble crochet stitch.
 The back post treble crochet stitch creates a ribbed look by bringing forward the top loops of the row below.

 Treble Crochet Increases